alpaca-lang/alpaca/README.md

 If you spawn a function which nowhere in its call graph posesses a `receive` block, the pid will be typed as `undefined`, which means _all_ message sends to that process will be a type error.

+## Current FFI
+The FFI is quite limited at present and operates as follows:

+    call_erlang :a_module :a_function [3, "different", "arguments"] with
+       (ok, _) -> :ok
+     | (error, _) -> :error

+There's clearly room to provide a version that skips the pattern match and succeeds if dialyzer supplies a return type for the function that matches a type in scope (union or otherwise).
+Worth noting that the FFI assumes you know what you're doing and does _not_ check that the module and function you're calling exist.

 # Problems
 ## What's Missing